runtimeverification/multiversx-protocol-audit/esdt.md

 ### Freeze/Unfreeze

 At Metachain, check the ownership and token properties.
-Then, call the builtin function `freeze` at the destination account's shard.
+Then, call the builtin function `doFreeze` at the destination account's shard.

 ```k